mozilla/self-repair-server/bookOfHb.md

 ```
 npm run compile

-# run from anywhere
+# run from anywhere in directory
 # rebuilds `deploy/` directory
 # outputs at `deploy/en-US/repair/index.js`
 # npm silently calls `precompile` and `postcompile`.
 # see `package.json` "scripts" for details.
-# see "How is Appy Made" for details of build process.
+# see "How is Appy Formed" for details of build process.
 ```